tomektomeknyc/HGH.NZ/README.md

-EBITDA per segment causes the market price to be too high.
-I used DDM and Implied Price per Share using P/B to get close to the market price.
-More multiples will be added later on.
+EBITDA per segment causes the market price to get too high.
+I used DDM and Implied Price per Share using P/B, P/E, and P/TBV.